This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Settlement Conference

 Most medical malpractice cases end in a settlement because it is often faster and less expensive for the defendants than going to trial.
 New York requires that both sides participate in a settlement conference.
-Your lawyer will present evidence and negotiate on your behalf for a fair settlement amount.
+Your lawyer will present evidence and negotiate for a fair settlement amount on your behalf.

 Jury Trial